africanproofs/apregister/SECURITY.md

 If you find a vulnerability in this contract, please report it privately via Telegram DM to **@khosimorafo** (https://t.me/khosimorafo).

-Do not open a public issue or merge request for security-sensitive findings.
+Do not open a public issue or pull request for security-sensitive findings.

 We aim to acknowledge a report within 48 hours and to provide an initial assessment within 7 days.
 Coordinated disclosure window is **90 days** from acknowledgement; if a fix is non-trivial we may request an extension and will discuss publicly.